by Leanne Ross, Senior Vice President

 Cross selling is a highly effective strategy because of the relationship you have already built with your clients; typically, 80% of future revenue comes from 20% of the existing customer base.
 Cross selling entails improving the number of policies per customer.
 Oftentimes, adding in new lines of coverage is much easier than bringing in a new customer, and it can help further solidify your relationship with that client.
 To get started, agents need to ensure that they fully optimize and activate customer data.

 At Renaissance Alliance, our mobile app, Arno does just that, empowering agents to reach out and have value-adding conversations with their customers, ultimately generating a sense of rapport and loyalty.
 Also, to cross sell more effectively, companies should pay attention to your customer’s important life events.
 For instance, if a customer just had a baby you might offer them life insurance.
 Companies should also turn service calls into sales calls whenever possible.
 For example, on a service call with your small business clients, you can offer to also write their home and auto insurance.
 It’s also a great idea to offer insurance at the close of every loan.
 Cross selling will not only help your agency but will better your relationship with your clients.
+You’ll probably need more client email addresses to do this most effectively.

 Carrier optimization is another best practice all agencies should engage in.
 Carrier optimization allows agencies to get paid more by carriers for the same business you are already writing.
 It’s a good idea to pinpoint industries that have continued to thrive in the face of COVID-19, as these might be lines to target.
 For example, home improvement/DIY, tutoring, and solo-sports related commercial lines have all flourished.
 By identifying these industries, you’ll gain a better understanding of the money you’re making with the carrier.
 If this is something that interests you, the GRO team here at Renaissance Alliance helps with generating revenue opportunities and works with Renaissance members to do so.